miyasaka-kion/jekyll_console_blog/_rambling/blog/Cpp/Cpp_template.md

 };
 ```

-an instance of it,
+an instance:

 ```cpp
 MyType someInstance;
 printType(someInstance);
 ```

-will output:
+prints:

 ```cpp
 6MyType
 ```

-Note that using `typeid(value).name()` might not always yield accurate results.
-To obtain precise type information, using Boost is the recommended approach:
+Note that using `typeid(value).name()` may not always provide accurate results.
+To get the exact type, using boost is a better approach:

 > Boost is a third-party package.
 First, install Boost:
 >